 Mr. Bai has also successfully represented clients across a variety of other types of civil, commercial litigation, where his experiences have included:

-- Currently representing energy major Chevron in a substantial, nine-figure environmental contamination case brought by a West Texas landowner who claim that over 100 legacy Chevron wells on her property have allegedly leaked downhole and at surface.
+- Successfully represented energy major Chevron in a substantial, nine-figure environmental contamination case brought by a West Texas landowner who claim that over 100 legacy Chevron wells on her property have allegedly leaked downhole and at surface.
 Mr. Bai has led the development of the technical aspects of this scientifically complex matter, taken and defended numerous key fact and expert witness depositions, and briefed and argued many significant motions.
-He won a major Temporary Injunction Hearing where he cross-examined plaintiff’s lead petroleum engineering expert and direct-examined Chevron’s well plugging superintendent and engineer.
+He helped Chevron win a major Temporary Injunction Hearing where he cross-examined plaintiff’s lead engineering expert and direct-examined Chevron’s well plugging superintendent and engineer.
 He followed up that victory by briefing and arguing several pretrial motions that resulted in the exclusion of the plaintiff’s largest damage model in the case, as well as several key liability theories.
-The case is set for trial in January of 2026.
+After these victories, the case settled on highly favorable terms for Chevron.

-- Won a no-liability jury verdict as first-chair, trial counsel for a Houston-area radiology services provider in a business fraud dispute.
-A former competitor-turned-employee brought suit after his termination, and alleged that he was fraudulently induced by Mr. Bai’s client into signing away his prior company’s hospital service contract and agreeing to a merger.
-Plaintiff sought $1.2 million in actual damages as well as significant punitive damages.
-After a 4-day trial, the jury deliberated for less than an hour before returning a verdict of no fraud in favor of HRA.
+- Won a no-liability jury verdict as first-chair, trial counsel for a Houston-area radiology services provider Houston Radiology Associated in a business fraud dispute.
+A former competitor-turned-employee, Dr. Amit Banerjee, brought suit against HRA after his termination, and alleged fraudulent inducement into signing away his prior company’s hospital service contract and agreeing to a merger.
+Banerjee sought $1.2 million in actual damages as well as significant punitive damages.
+After a 4-day trial, the jury deliberated for less than an hour before returning a verdict of no fraud liability verdict in favor of HRA.

 - Successfully represented a variety of companies and individuals in contractual and business tort disputes, such as breaches of insurance contracts, partnership or LLC corporate divorces, bankruptcy adversarial proceedings, fraud and fraudulent transfer claims, employment discrimination fights, and numerous other subject matters.
 Along the way, Mr. Bai has repeatedly helped his clients win favorable outcomes, including dismissals, summary judgments, and awards of attorneys’ fees and costs.